Why is the Growth hormone important?

 While it is extremely beneficial for people that suffer from specific conditions, it is illegal to use this hormone without the prescription of a doctor.
 Some experts suggest that this hormone is one of the most effective factors in prolonging human life, others believe that it is dangerous for the human body.
 If you are concerned about a probable GH deficiency in you or a family member, speak with your doctor.

 ~~ Want to read more about your body?
-Check out our Learn: The Body page!
+Check out our Feed the Need page!